robertken/GNN_GPU/Experiments/data_analysis/graphs/README.md

 The graphs were made from the experimental results.
 It compares the training time versus cluster size (2, 4, 8, 16 nodes) for both GPU and CPU for a given dataset size and NN model size.

-For example, the "big6000k.png" file graphs the training time for the largest dataset size and the largest NN size.

 * NN Size
 	* Big: 69M trainable parameters